 I am happy to share with you the first release of Apps on AppSource – Exploration Tool, which is available for free here (You would need a Power BI Pro license to activate it).

 Click here or just go to the AppSource site, search for “AppSource” and click on Apps on AppSource – Exploration Tool.

 Click GET IT NOW, and follow the instructions to install the app.
 Note that you would need to log in using your Microsoft work account to instantiate the app on your Power BI service.

 Once the app is installed.
 Go the the new app in the Apps section of Power BI service and click on its tile.
 In the Get started screen, click Connect, to set up your report to refresh daily.

 Click Next to connect to Apps Catalaog on Microsoft AppSource.

 Click Sign in.
 Note: you don’t need to provide any account information at this stage.
 The data is publicly available.

 You are ready to go.
 This app is a Power BI Template App.
 You can read more about template apps here.
 You will now have a workspace where you can make changes to the report and an App to share with your colleagues.

-From the main view of the app you can search and filter for apps by products, publishers or app name.
-You can see top products and publishers by number of app or find the most favored publisher.
+From the main view of the app, you can search and filter for apps by products, publishers, or app name.
+You can see top products and publishers by the number of apps or find the most favored publisher.